snpsuen/BGP_Anycast_Cilium_SLB/README.md

 ![BGP_anycast_cilium](bgp_anycast_cilium.png)

 In this exercise, we will build and experiment with BGP anyscast routes that steer client requests to a service VIP advertised by the Cilium CNI provider from two Kubernetes clusters.
-The work will be carried out in a nifty but realistic emulation lab where all the assets including the FRR switch container and Kind K8s clusters are deployed by hand.
+The work will be carried out in a nifty but realistic emulation lab where all the assets including the FRR switch container and kind K8s clusters are deployed by hand.

 ### Why does it matter?